By: Lucas Fink By: Lucas Fink | July 29, 2022 | Lifestyle Travel & Recreation Culture Weekend Escapes Local Community

 View this post on Instagram

-Castle Rock Trail, Skyline Boulevard, Saratoga
+Castle Rock Trail, Skyline Blvd., Saratoga

 Grizzly Peak